-If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or children's social care will be convened by Mrs S Burdis (DSL).
+If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or children's social care will be convened by Mrs Burdis (DSL).

-Where it is clear that an investigation by the police or children's social care is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the Head Teacher at the school.
+Where it is clear that an investigation by the police or children's social care is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the case manager at the school.

-Where the initial discussion leads to no further action, the Head Teacher and the LADO should:
+Where the initial discussion leads to no further action, the case manager and the LADO should: